christinedbaxter/team-profile-generator/README.md

 │ ├── Intern.test.js
 │ └── Manager.test.js
-├── dist/      // rendered output (HTML) and CSS style sheet ├── lib/       // classes
+├── dist/      // rendered output (HTML) and CSS style sheet ├── docs/      // documentation and sample file
+├── lib/       // classes
 ├── src/       // template helper code
+├── utils/     // generate file code
 ├── .gitignore // indicates folders/files Git should ignore
 ├── index.js   // runs the application
 └── package.json
 ```

+The index.js file is the source code for this application.
+The dist/ folder includes the rendered index.html file and CSS stylesheet (if needed).
+The docs/ folder includes documentation and sample file.
+Beyond that, any other included file provides support for packages, license information, and development.

 [back to top](#table-of-contents)